Ruskin College: Ruskin Fellowship

 The Ruskin Fellowship is an alumni association for ex-Ruskin College students and staff.
 Independent of but associated with the college, the Fellowship aims to support the work and ethos of the college in offering university-level education to disadvantaged adults in Britain.
-There is also a post graduate programme and an international section involving: International Labour and Trade Union Studies; Webb and Chevening Scholars.
+There is also a post graduate programme and an international section involving: International Labour and Trade Union Studies; and Webb and Chevening Scholars.

-The Ruskin Fellowship was founded in the academic year 1911/1912 and held its first "Annual Meet" on 27 May 1912.
-This tradition continues with an Annual Reunion held in September of each year.
+The Ruskin Fellowship was founded in the academic year 1911–1912, and held its first "Annual Meet" on 27 May 1912.
+This tradition continues with an Annual Reunion held in September.
 The Reunion is held over a weekend and incorporates speakers on relevant topics, a social activity including a bar, music and a buffet and, on the Sunday morning of the Reunion weekend, the Fellowship's Annual General Meeting (AGM).
 The AGM elects an executive committee to run the Fellowship for the following 12 months.
 A history of the Fellowship was produced in 2012 to mark the centenary of the Fellowship's first "Annual Meet".

 A pamphlet on The History of the College and the Fellowship During World War One has been published as part of the commemoration of the War.